A definition of Enterprise Change Management (ECM).

 • have access to tools to create plans and actions to help drive successful implementation

-If we accept that digital and business model disruption has become the norm for organizations.
+If we accept that digital and business model disruption has become the norm for organisations.
 Then having a competitive lever like ECM, that can boost your company’s ability to respond to the competitive threat, makes it a necessary competency for continued success.

-There has been much written about the need for an increased level of agility in the last few years and there is little doubt that it is a key goal for organizations.
+There has been much written about the need for an increased level of agility in the last few years and there is little doubt that it is a key goal for organisations.
 For example:

 Deploying ECM is not easy.
 But digital platforms are changing the game.

-Having all 6 characteristics in place to deploy ECM is a significant challenge for organizations.
+Having all 6 characteristics in place to deploy ECM is a significant challenge for organisations.
 But perhaps ironically, digital transformation itself – which is driving so much demand in the change space - also means we are rapidly moving to a world where a Change Management approach supported by digital platforms can achieve ECM far more easily than in the past.

 For example, previously, traditional workshop-based models of Change Management training were slow, cumbersome and costly.
 The model worked when the pace of change was relatively slow, and you had the luxury of long project lead times that included extend planning and roll-out phases that lasted very often for several months or years.

 Fast forward to now and timescales are expressed in weeks.
 Not months and years.
 And, it takes an entirely different approach to be successful.
-In this environment digital change management platforms like our own Roadmap Pro become a key component in your ECM strategy:
+In this environment, digital change management platforms like our own Roadmap Pro become a key component in your ECM strategy:

-• Proving the ability to apply processes, tools and virtual coaching immediately in a way that really brings the concept of ‘just-in-time’ to life
+• Proving the ability to apply processes, tools and virtual coaching immediately in a way that brings the concept of ‘just-in-time’ to life

 All combined with the capability to quickly scale activity across functions and geographies at a pace that previously wouldn’t have been possible.